goforgery/forgery2-site/www/en/api.md

 ### <a class="jump" name="req.Params"></a>req.Params

 This property is map containing properties mapped to the named route "parameters".
-For example if you have the route `/user/:name`, then the "name" property is available to you as `req.params["name"]`.
+For example if you have the route `/user/:name`, then the "name" property is available to you as `req.Params["name"]`.

     // GET /user/ric
-    req.params["name"]
+    req.Params["name"]
     // => "ric"

 ### <a class="jump" name="req.Query"></a>req.Query